How are SRFACE wetsuits tested?

 What is wetsuit testing?

 Before any product can be produced and sold, it has to go through a number of tests.
 These tests ensure a wetsuit’s quality, performance, fit and durability.
 How are SRFACE wetsuits tested?
-Any new high-end wetsuit model is well tested before it can be sold.
+Any new high-end wetsuit model is well tested before it hits the market.
 Firstly, a wetsuit sample is fitted on a testing model with the right size.
 This makes sure the fit is correct.
-Secondly, the sample is tested for its performance and durability.
+Secondly, a sample is tested for its performance and durability.
 This is tested in real-life surfing conditions.
-An improved sample is made when possible things to improve are found.
+An improved sample is made if improvements are needed.
 Therefore, potential problems are picked up before production.
-This process is repeated until the perfect wetsuit has been found.
+This process is repeated until the perfect wetsuit has been designed.

 You can’t pick up all problems during a normal test.
 Therefore, the wetsuit will get tested for long term durability.
 This ensures the wetsuit will last over time.
 The test team makes sure the wetsuit doesn’t show any problems that would only develop after intense use.
-Often an A B test is done to find out if wetsuit A works better than wetsuit B. 2 of the same samples are made, but one has a single difference to be tested and compared.
+Often an A/B test is done to find out if wetsuit A works better than wetsuit B. Two of the same samples are made, but one has a single difference to be tested and compared.
 For example, an extra seam or different material is used to test the difference in fit and performance between the 2 prototypes.
-The best one of the 2 models will be used for further development.
+The best one of the two models will be used for further development.

 Improvements and revisions

 After all prototypes are tested, all test results are compiled by the wetsuit designer.
 Improvements to the wetsuit that need to be made are discussed between the team.
 This includes the wetsuit test team, the designer and the manufacturer.
 Thereafter, a new prototype will be made which includes the improvements.
 This sample will undergo the same testing phase.
 This process will be repeated multiple times until all potential problems are solved.
 This results in a perfect prototype wetsuit, ready to be produced and sold to you.